techieanant/US-visa-appointment-notifier/README.md

 copy the example configuration file exampe in `.env.example`, rename the copied version to `.env` and replace the values.

-### MailGun config values
+### PusbBullet config values

-You can create a free account with https://www.mailgun.com/ which should be sufficient and use the provided sandbox domain on your dashboard.
-The `MAILGUN_API_KEY` can be found in your Mailgun dashboard, it starts with `key-xxxxxx`.
+You can create a free account with pushbullet and generate an access token at https://www.pushbullet.com/#settings/account

 ## FAQ